Welcome to Michiana VegFest!

 VegFests are community festivals that celebrate plant-based, healthy, ethical and sustainable living.
 Our VegFest welcomes everyone, from visitors to local businesses, and promotes plant-based resources that can be found right here in Michiana.
 Click here to read more about Michiana VegFest.

-Come, and enjoy delicious food from local restaurants and businesses.
-Hear dynamic speakers on health, ethical and environmental topics.
-Get inspired to cook plant-based foods by attending our chef cooking demonstrations.
-Bring your children to enjoy activities at the Kids' Corner.
-Watch three films on three Sundays before VegFest.
-And enjoy fabulous music with a special performance by The Bergamot Duo!
+We enjoyed delicious food from local restaurants and businesses.
+This year we screened three films on the three Sundays before VegFest.
+We heard dynamic speakers on health, ethical and environmental topics.
+We were inspired to cook plant-based foods by attending chef cooking demonstrations.
+Visitors brought their children to enjoy activities at the Kids' Corner.
+We also witnessed a poetry slam with energetic young people.
+Finally, at 4 pm we enjoyed fabulous music with a special free performance by The Bergamot Duo!

 Reasons to Enjoy Our Veg Fest: